ManticoreGamesInc/platform-documentation/src/tutorials/race_timer.md

 ### Server Authoritative Design

-A game server is a server which is the authoritative source of events in a game.
-The server sends data about the game state to allow players, which is used to maintain their own accurate version of the game world.
+A game server is a server that is the authoritative source of events in a game.
+The server sends data about the game state to allow players, which is used to maintain their accurate version of the game world.

 Anything in the **Client Context** exists on each player's version of the game.
 This means that there is no network traffic, and anything that gets modified is applied to that local player and not all players on the server.